 Throughout its long history many "celebrities" have dined here.
 Per their website, they include Pope Leo XII (in office 1823-1829), Frederick William III King of Prussia (reigned 1797-1840), Prince Jerome Napoleon Bonaparte (youngest brother of Napoleon Bonaparte I), Gabriele D'Annunzio (Italian author / playwright), and Pietro Mascagni (Italian composer).

-More "recent" visitors include "vice-presidents of the USA," Emperor Hirohito of Japan, Princess Margaret of England, singer Yoko Ono, and first man on the moon Neil Armstrong
+More "recent" visitors include "vice-presidents of the USA," Emperor Hirohito of Japan, Princess Margaret of England, singer Yoko Ono, and first man on the moon Neil Armstrong.

 The walls here are covered, inside and out, with plaques that document dates and names of famous people who dined here throughout the restaurant's long history.
+We would eat in good company, although I doubt our names will be honored on the wall !!

 Before eating, we had time to wander and view the Acropolis of Tiber ruins on the neighboring property.
 This area includes the Temples of Vesta (round) and Sybil (rectangular), which date back to the early first century BC.